 3. Release of results and verification

 The result of a National Police Check will then be provided to Checked Australia and be made available to you immediately.
-If you have any questions or concerns regarding the results of your NPC, you will need to contact us where we will then liaise with ACIC and potentially the Police Agencies on your behalf.
+If you have any questions or concerns regarding the results of your NPC, you will need to contact us where we will then liaise with ACIC or assist you to liase with the Police Agencies in certain situations of dispute.

 How long are Checked Australia National Police Checks valid for?